Best TV shows to watch on BBC iPlayer right now (October 2020)

 From BBC Three series to the best drama and comedy box sets available online – discover what you've been missing on BBC iPlayer.

-As we head into winter and the days get shorter, sometimes all you want to do is spend your evenings wrapped in a blanket in front of a gripping drama, a chuckle-worthy sitcom or an insightful docuseries.
+As lockdown requirements tighten across the UK, we’re reliant on TV now more than ever to distract us from the never-ending list of news alerts on our phones.

-Luckily, BBC iPlayer is full of entertaining content to see you through the colder months, from binge-worthy classics like Line of Duty and Strike, to newer dramas Life and Us.
+Luckily, BBC iPlayer is full of thrilling content to keep us entertained, from edge-of-your-seat dramas and wacky sitcoms, to interesting factual content and sci-fi extravaganzas.

-If you’re looking for something to cheer you up, iPlayer boasts an extensive collection of different types of comedies, from series two of supernatural sitcom Ghosts to US import Awkwafina is Nora from Queens – there’s something funny for everyone.
+Whether you’re after home-grown titles, like Mike Bartlett’s Life and family drama Us, or US imports such as iPlayer’s new addition Love Life starring Anna Kendrick or sitcom Awkwafina is Nora from Queens, there’s something for everyone to enjoy.

-When it comes to nonfiction, there’s so many documentaries for you to choose from on the platform – The Rise of the Murdoch Dynasty is perfect for those curious about the mogul’s media empire, while Me, My Brother and Our Balls, fronted by Love Island‘s Chris Hughes, is a humorous yet educational look at serious topic of testicular cancer and fertility.
+Alternatively, if you’re looking to get in the Halloween mood this month, there’s a few spooky shows to get in to – check out Ghosts for instance, which is currently airing its second series, or Dracula for a campy, terrifying take on the classic story.

-You could spend all day trying to pick something to watch so we’ve collated a list of some of the best series on iPlayer at the moment so you can dive right in.
+To help you pick something to watch, we’ve listed some of the best series you can find on BBC iPlayer so start scrolling so you can start streaming!

 Ghosts